 What you need to know about gaming headsets on the Steam Deck

 The Steam Deck separates itself from other gaming devices due to its form factor and use of SteamOS as its primary operating system.
-Since the Steam Deck is designed for use on the go, more importance should be placed on sound isolation, a portable form factor, and low key design, when choosing a headset for it.
+Since the Steam Deck is designed for use on the go, more importance should be placed on sound isolation, a portable form factor, and a low-key design, when choosing a headset for it.

 How do you connect headphones to the Steam Deck?